cybercongress/cybercongress/ecosystem/Gift FAQ and general gift information.md

 FYI GOL is the test name for THC (the governance token).

+**Important** Euler-5 is a testnet with a different total supply to the cyber mainnet.
+The supply in the mainnet is larger, hence due to change of supply and due to the results of the Game of Links, balances may and will change.
+Of course, proportions to total supply are kept between the networks.

 ### I know that you have two tokens.
 Can I get the second one?
 There are no gifts for THC (the governance token) planned for now.
 You can wait until the start of [cyber~Auction] (https://github.com/cybercongress/congress/blob/master/ecosystem/ELI-5%20FAQ.md#what-is-cyberauction) and participate to